james-mcm/weather/README.md

 To work on the build I have used Brackets.io, you can download it [here](http://brackets.io/).

-To run the project locally you can simply drag and drop the HTML folder in Brackets, select landing-api.html and click on the live preview mode - the lightning icon at the top right.
+To run the project locally you can simply drag and drop the unzipped folder in Brackets, select landing-api.html and click on the live preview mode - the lightning icon at the top right.

 There are two html files : landing.html and landing-api.html.
 The first does not use any api data, it is mainly to showcase a variety of icons / svg animation.